Borderline personality disorder (BPD)

 Key points about borderline personality disorder

-• People with BPD use behaviours to reduce stress or punish themselves for what they've done wrong as a way of coping.
-This may include self-harming.
+• People with BPD can use behaviours to reduce stress or punish themselves for what they believe they've done wrong as a way of coping.
+This may include self-harming or thoughts of suicide.

 • Key symptoms include a fear of abandonment, unstable and intense relationships, intense and varied moods and impulsive behaviour.